 If you want to see more of the Glacier Lake, there is one more walk, from the car park to another viewpoint where you can see the Tasman Glacier terminal lake at the lower end of the lake.
 It is the place where the Tasman River begins.
 That walk is about one hour return.

 But we didn’t take that walk.
-Instead we headed back to the village and took the second of our short walks in Mount Cook National Park, the Kea Point Track to Mueller Lake.
+Instead we headed back to the village and took a second Mount Cook National Park walk, the Kea Point Track to Mueller Lake.

 2. Kea Point Walk to Mueller Glacial Lake

 Blue waters of Mueller Glacial Lake, Kea Point Track

 Kea Point Track starts from the White Horse Hill campground and car park and it is a 2 hour return walk along an easy path, not as rocky as the other track was.